The Ultimate 7 Days Jordan Road Trip Itinerary

 195 km - 3h15

 Today the adventure really starts!
-You can dive into the vibrant city center of Amman, with its interesting culture and fascinating history.
+We dove into the vibrant city center of Amman, with its interesting culture and fascinating history.
 We really liked visiting the various sites, such as the citadel and the Roman Theatre.

-After Amman, you drive into the direction of the Dead Sea.
+After Amman, we drove into the direction of the Dead Sea.
 On the way, we decided to make a stop at the Ma’In Hot springs, where you can take a dip in the water.
 We were literally blown away by the landscapes we drove through on our way there.

-Once you reach the Dead Sea, it’s time for one of the most unique experiences on this trip: floating effortlessly in the super salty water.
+Once we reached the Dead Sea, it was time for one of the most unique experiences on this trip: floating effortlessly in the super salty water.
 Definitely an experience not to be missed!

-After all these new impressions, you can drive straight to the hotel in Dana and relax.
-The hotel is located at the top of a valley.
+After all these new impressions, we went straight to the hotel in Dana that Jordan Nomads arranged for us.
+Our hotel was located at the top of a valley.
 We had dinner here with a beautiful view and we witnessed a gorgeous sunset.
-The perfect ending of our first full day in Jordan.
+The perfect ending of our first full day of this Jordan trip.

 Amman